Community Relations Specialist (Program Specialist IV - South Texas Region) [Amended]

 - Performs all other duties as assigned.

-Graduation from an accredited four-year college or university with a degree in business administration, marketing, economics, economic development, urban/regional planning, government, or a related field plus three (3) years of experience in area of responsibility.
+Graduation from an accredited four-year college or university in a relevant field.
 Experience and education may be substituted for one another on a year for year basis.
 The ability to interact effectively with people and business organizations within the region is needed, along with writing, editing and computer skills.
 Previous work experience demonstrating strong work ethic, ability to be a self-starter, proactive approach to relationship management, and ability to communicate complex issues effectively.

 Responsible for covering the following Texas counties: Aransas, Bee, Brooks, Cameron, Dimmit, Duval, Hidalgo, Jim Hogg, Jim Wells, Kennedy, Kleberg, La Salle, Live Oak, Maverick, McMullen, Nueces, Refugio, San Patricio, Starr, Webb, Willacy and Zapata.